SiliconLabs/machine_learning_applications/voice/sensory_wakeupword/README.md

 # Sensory Wake Word Detection Demos

-This demo showcases to can use Sensory's [TrulyHandsfree](https://www.sensory.com/wake-word/) (THF) solution for wake word detection to control Silicon Labs boards with your voice.
+This demo showcases how to use Sensory's [TrulyHandsfree](https://www.sensory.com/wake-word/) (THF) solution for wake word detection to control Silicon Labs boards with your voice.
 In the provided examples we use different wake works to control on-board LEDs.
 Several models implementing different wake word phrases are included in this demo.
 All of these were trained online in just a few clicks through Sensory's platform.

 Pre-built binaries are provided for the Silicon Labs [Thunderboard Sense 2](https://www.silabs.com/development-tools/thunderboard/thunderboard-sense-two-kit) and [EFR32xG24](https://www.silabs.com/development-tools/wireless/efr32xg24-dev-kit) dev kits.
 The demo can also be built for other Silicon Labs devices that have a mic and at least two LEDs.